JaredApillanes/UCI-MOSS-GUI/README.md

 ============
 Download or Clone the repository.

-Compatible with python 3.7+
+Compatible with python 3.7

-Create a virtual environment and install libraries from requirments.txt
+Create a virtual environment (optional) and install libraries from requirments.txt

+See the [wiki](https://github.com/JaredApillanes/UCI-MOSS-GUI/wiki) for a more in-depth guide.

 Usage
 =====
-Run gui.py from the created virtual environment.
+1. Start the GUI by running the gui.py modual, located in the repository's main directory, from a python environment with the required depenencies installed.

+2. Once running, input your moss-id in the settings tab and select any other appropriate settings for your submission.

+3. Navigate to the Files tab and add files to the appropriate groups using the provided methods.

+4. Submit to moss servers via the "Submit" tab.

+5. Your preferences and settings wil be saved, and any temp files will deleted on a normal quit (use of window's "x") of the applicaiton.

 Visit the [wiki](https://github.com/JaredApillanes/UCI-MOSS-GUI/wiki) for more help and detailed instructions.